Eric Chan, Oakland Operations Associate | eric [at] apen4ej [dot] org

 Miya has an extensive background in community organizing, campaign strategy, leadership development and training, organizational development, and fundraising, and a long history of working in the environmental justice movement.
 In her twenties she was the executive director of the largest student environmental network in the US, the Student Environmental Action Coalition, SEAC, and worked broadly in international environment and development networks organizing for environmental and economic justice.
 Miya was a participant in the First National People of Color Environmental Leadership Summit in 1991, and was on the drafting committee of the original Principles of Environmental Justice, a defining document for the environmental justice movement.
 Miya first joined the APEN staff in the mid-90’s as a youth organizer, and has served as lead organizer, development director and spearheaded APEN’s strategic planning.
 APEN has been fighting – and winning – environmental justice struggles for the past 18 years and remains one of the most unique organizations in the country explicitly developing the leadership and power of low-income Asian American immigrant and refugee communities.
 APEN has been a trailblazer in bringing the voices of APA communities to the forefront of environmental health and social justice fights in the Bay Area, winning real policy solutions for the community across a gamut of issues including occupational safety of high-tech workers, affordable housing, transportation and land-use, and challenging multinational corporations to mitigate pollution that is devastating the health and well-being of countless low-income communities of color.

-Megan Zapanta, Community Organizer | megan [at] apen4ej [dot] org
+Megan Zapanta, Richmond Organizing Director | megan [at] apen4ej [dot] org

 Megan started her environmental activism in high school by organizing recycling drives and Hurricane Katrina relief funds.
 As a Black Studies major at Amherst College, she deepened her commitment to fighting for racial and economic justice.
 After college, she organized workers for Unite Here Local 30 in her hometown of San Diego before she moved to Oakland to work as APEN’s Development Associate.
 Over 2 1/2 years, Megan helped throw many APEN events from happy hours to Galas and expanded the organization’s grassroots fundraising capacity and social media presence.
 In her new role as a community organizer, she is proud to support Richmond residents in advancing local solutions to climate change.
 Outside of work, Megan practices martial arts, plays soccer, reads science fiction and serves as the chair of Anakbayan East Bay.

 Vu-Bang also has worked for the City of Berkeley’s Department of Planning, the Town of Los Gatos Planning Division and for a real estate development company working on infill residential development projects in Fremont, San José and Los Gatos.
 Vu-Bang holds a master’s degree in city and regional planning from the University of California, Berkeley, where he created a community engagement handbook for the San José Redevelopment Agency to increase Vietnamese American participation in local government decisions.
-He earned his bachelor’s degree in architecture at Berkeley’s College of Environmental Design.
+He also earned his bachelor’s degree in architecture at Berkeley’s College of Environmental Design.
 He is a longstanding member of the American Planning Association (APA) and the American Institute of Certified Planners (AICP).